 Border Patrol Supervisors Association

-Welcome to the official website of the Border Patrol Supervisors Association (BPSA).
-Founded in 1990 in San Diego, California, the BPSA was established to provide Legal Defense Coverage to its members.
-In today’s challenging and litigious environment, our mission is to protect and support our members as they perform their duties, both on and off duty.
-For more details about coverage, please visit our coverage page.
+Founded in 1990 in San Diego, California, the BPSA was created to provide Legal Defense Coverage to Border Patrol supervisors.
+In today’s challenging and litigious environment, our mission remains clear — to protect and support our members as they carry out their duties, both on and off duty.
+For more information about coverage, please visit our coverage page.

 5/6/2022 to 7/1/2022